nginx-proxy/acme-companion/docs/Let's-Encrypt-and-ACME.md

 The `ACME_CA_URI` environment variable is used to set the ACME API endpoint from which the container's certificate(s) will be requested (defaults to ``https://acme-v02.api.letsencrypt.org/directory``).

+#### Preferred chain

+If the ACME CA provides multiple cert chain, you can use the `ACME_PREFERRED_CHAIN` environment variable to select one.
+See [`acme.sh --preferred-chain` documentation](https://github.com/acmesh-official/acme.sh/wiki/Preferred-Chain) for more info.

 #### Container restart on cert renewal

 The `LETSENCRYPT_RESTART_CONTAINER` environment variable, when set to `true` on an application container, will restart this container whenever the corresponding cert (`LETSENCRYPT_HOST`) is renewed.
 This is useful when certificates are directly used inside a container for other purposes than HTTPS (e.g. an FTPS server), to make sure those containers always use an up to date certificate.